Welding With an Air Filter/Respirator: List of Options with Pros and Cons

-That said here are the relative pros and cons of this particular setup;
+That said, here are the relative pros and cons of this particular setup;

 - Customizable–most reusable respirators can be customized to the task.
 Usually, this means the use of different filter pads adapted to the specific air contaminant encountered.
 Some reusable respirators also provide the option for protection against gaseous contamination.

 - Comfortable–reusable respirators are designed and built for regular and repeated use.
-Rather than simply looping behind the ears, reusable respirators generally attach behind the head for a comfortable and secure fit that does not grow painful over time.
+Rather than simply looping behind the ears, reusable respirators generally attach behind the head for a comfortable and secure fit that does not become painful over time.

 Single Unit Helmet and Respirator

 The final option is the welding helmet with a built-in respirator.
-These units are specifically designed and manufactured for scenarios where welding is required in contaminated environments.
-They bring all the benefits of specific design from comfort to functionality.
+These units are designed and manufactured for scenarios where welding is required in contaminated environments.
+They bring all the benefits of specific design, from comfort to functionality.
 They are customizable through the use of different filters.
 They are also highly durable.

 - Specific Design–Helmets that contain respirators are simply the best option for welding in contaminated environments.
 They fit comfortably, are built for longevity, and provide flexibility and view alongside super protection.
-Because they are designed together, as a unit, there is no need to worry about the respirator working with the helmet.
+Because they are designed together as a unit, there is no need to worry about the respirator working with the helmet.

 - Quality–most helmet-respirator units boast high quality.
 They will last longer than the other options on this list and do their job well.